 Griffin Miers Attorneys Will Fight for Your Rights to Be a Parent to Your Children

-CHILD SUPPORT & CUSTODY MODIFICATIONS
+CHILD SUPPORT LAWYER & CUSTODY MODIFICATIONS

-Custody orders can be modified if either the parents or children experience a “substantial change in circumstances” or the current order is no longer practicable.
-If circumstances have changed, call Fort Worth AdoptionAttorneys Andrew Griffin & Mitch Miers to talk about obtaining an order that is in the best interest of the child.
+Custody orders can be modified.
+Modification requires a “substantial change in circumstances. ” Change occurs if the current order is no longer practicable.
+If one parent has had move to another county or state, that may necessitate a new order.
+If circumstances have changed, call Fort Worth Family Law Attorneys Andrew Griffin & Mitch Miers.
+We can obtain an order that is in the best interest of the child.